ringknight/nerdio-actions/nme/terraform/README.md

 After running `terraform destroy`, some resources may require manual cleanup:

-#### 1. Azure AD Application
+#### 1. Entra ID Application
-The Azure AD application may not be fully deleted:
+The Entra ID application may not be fully deleted:

 ```bash
 # List all Nerdio-related applications